Douglas Cifu: Florida Panthers

 In September 2013, Cifu purchased a minority share in the Florida Panthers, joining majority owner Vincent Viola as part of the Panther's new ownership group succeeding Cliff Viner.
 Cifu also acts as the team's vice chairman and alternate governor.
 The pair initially entertained the idea of purchasing a team in 2009.
 Cifu met with then-Tampa Bay Lightning owner Jeff Vinik, discussing how to rebuild a previously failing franchise.

 Cifu and Viola purchased a majority stake in Eastern Airlines in 2014.
 Beginning in 2015, they used the airline to charter the Panthers team to road games.

 In May 2025, Cifu was suspended indefinitely by the NHL following an altercation on X, where Cifu commented on the Israeli–Palestinian conflict and repeated American President Donald Trump's antagonization of Canada, calling the country the "51st state".
 Specifically, Cifu tweeted "Eat s-- 51st state anti-semite loser," and "Israel now and forever.
 Until ever last Hamas rat is eliminated."
 Cifu later apologized, stating the following: "Two days ago, I posted regrettable and inflammatory comments on social media.
 My behavior does not reflect the standards of the Florida Panthers organization and the Viola family.
 I sincerely apologize to all those affected by my comments.
 I am committed to working with the NHL to amend my actions."
 Since being suspended, Cifu's name was not engraved on the Stanley Cup for the Panthers title.

+Board roles

+In January 2026, Cifu was elected to MarketAxess' board of directors.